 It’s simple – I love wine and now I’ve passed the WSET Diploma.
 If you’re not sure what that is, this article will set you straight.

 For most of my adult life, I have enjoyed drinking wine.
-And while I’ve enjoyed it, until relatively recently I couldn’t have told anyone why I thought it was such terrific stuff.
-Why, for example, a specific varietal was special, why I preferred one vinification method over another, or why terroir was so important for the winemaking process.
+But, while I’ve enjoyed it, until relatively recently, I couldn’t have told anyone why I thought it was such terrific stuff.
+Why, for example, a specific varietal was special, why I preferred one vinification method over another, or why terroir is so important for the winemaking process.

-A short time later and after more than a little research about the differences between the Court of Master Sommeliers (CMS), International Sommelier’s Guild (ISG) and Wine and Spirit Education Trust (WSET) pathways, I signed up for the WSET Foundation Level course.
+A short time later, and after more than a little research about the differences between the Court of Master Sommeliers (CMS), International Sommelier’s Guild (ISG) and Wine and Spirit Education Trust (WSET) pathways, I signed up for the WSET Foundation Level course.
 I’d found my calling.

 This was followed by WSET Level 2 Intermediate and then a decision to become more serious with WSET Level 3 Advanced.
 When I passed Level 3 with Distinction in October 2012, it was official – I had been bitten by the proverbial wine bug.